Norditropin side effects and how to avoid them

 - Are pregnant or are planning to become pregnant

 - Have had a recent acute critical illness – open heart surgery, abdominal surgery, multiple accidental trauma or acute respiratory failure

-- Are a child with Prader-Willi syndrome who are severely obese or have severe respiratory impairment (Norditropin causes breathing problems)
+- Are a child with Prader-Willi syndrome who is severely obese or has severe respiratory impairment (Norditropin causes breathing problems)